 Note

 There is no limit on the number of probed points on the tool.
-Three points already result in accurate positioning but it can be beneficial to probe four or five points to further reduce the measurement error.
+Three points already result in accurate positioning but it can be

 After gathering the data, continue with the next section to run the Mount point calculation in Artist Studio.